Chenhong-Zhang/Defect-Level-Identification/README.md

 ## **Sequence and Model Settings**

+Do not adjust there parameters unless you know what you are doing.

 - **`max_seq_len`**
   Maximum length of input sequences for the model.
 Longer sequences will be truncated.